MyrtoArapinis/pebble-voting-app/BUILDING.md

 ## Instructions

 Functions within the Anonymous Credentials library are called from the Java app using JNI.
 To compile the library ensure that the `$JAVA_HOME` environment variable is set, e.g. by running `echo $JAVA_HOME`.

 An example setting would be `/usr/lib/jvm/java-11-openjdk-amd64`.
-If it is not set and you have identified your Java installation directory, you can set it with e.g. `export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64`.
-On macOS with the JDK installed with Homebrew, the command would be `export JAVA_HOME=/opt/homebrew/opt/java`.
+If it is not set and you have identified your JDK installation directory, you can set it with e.g.:

+    export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64

+On macOS you can use `/usr/libexec/java_home` to find the location of the JDK.

 The command line app and its library can be built using `make`.
 The resulting `jar` will be in the `build/libs` directory.